 Henry regularly works with Toronto audio houses Grayson Music, Eggplant Sound and Pirate Audio to create bespoke music for commercials and brands.
-Recent advertising campaigns include CIBC Run for the Cure and Moss Bros.
+Recent advertising campaigns include AAA Roadside Assistance and CIBC Run for the Cure.
 His work has been screened across the world and he has been nominated for an RTS West of England award.

 Being influenced by artists across the genre spectrum from Radiohead to Shostakovich, Charles Mingus to Joni Mitchell, he has developed an original, experimental musical language.